MLB labor talks go past midnight amid opening day deadline

 JUPITER, Fla.
 (AP) — Locked-out players and Major League Baseball engaged in a series of intense meetings that stretched into early Tuesday morning as they attempted to forge the path to a labor deal before management’s deadline for salvaging opening day on March 31.

-The sides met nearly a dozen times Monday, and negotiations carried on past midnight as the lockout reached its 90th day.
+In talks that began Monday, the sides met for a 12th time in a session that started after 1 a.m. on Tuesday as the lockout reached its 90th day.
 They made progress toward an agreement but remained very far apart on key issues.

 Commissioner Rob Manfred met with the union twice — once more than he had previously since the lockout started Dec.
 2. After months of talks in fits and starts, the sides shifted into possible deal-making mode.